jpoechill/CallForCode/docs/README.md

 Welcome to the documentation for this project!

+The latest Sketch files for this project are located at the following link: https://sketch.cloud/s/8Az7w

 ## Survivor Application

 The Survivor Application is essentially an HTML `<form>` built with React.
 If you haven't made forms with React, or haven't used React, please read through their docs, <a href="https://reactjs.org/docs/forms.html">particularly this section which describes how React handles forms</a>.